SamanFekri/QouteOfDay/README.md

-### 📅 Saturday, 25 May, 2024
+### 📅 Sunday, 26 May, 2024
 ------
 ### Events
 ------
-- National Missing Children's Day: Established in 1983, this day honors the efforts to find missing children and raise awareness about ways to prevent child abduction, exploitation, and sexual assault.
-It is observed annually in the United States on May 25th.

-- National Tap Dance Day: Celebrated in honor of Bill "Bojangles" Robinson's birthday, a famous tap dancer born on May 25, 1878.
-This day was signed into American law by President George H.W.
+As of my knowledge cutoff in early 2023, a recurring event that takes place in the United States on May 26th is Memorial Day (observed).
+Memorial Day is a federal holiday that is observed on the last Monday of May each year.
+If May 26th falls on the last Monday, the following events would typically occur:

+- **Memorial Day Observances**
+  - National moment of remembrance at 3:00 PM local time
+  - Ceremonies at Arlington
 ### Positive Qoute
 ------
-"Cherish every moment like it's a precious gem 💎, for each second sparkles with the potential for joy and discovery.
-Embrace life's journey with an open heart ❤️ and a daring spirit 🚀."
+"Shine bright like the star you are and let nothing dim your sparkle! ✨🌟 Keep believing, keep growing, and spread kindness everywhere you go. 💖🌱"